JetBrains/kotlin-web-site/docs/tutorials/javascript/calling-javascript-from-kotlin/calling-javascript-from-kotlin.md

 }
 ```

-and wed get an unresolved reference
+and we'd get an unresolved reference

 ![Unresolved Reference](unresolved-reference.png)